AxtMueller/Windows-Kernel-Explorer/README.md

 3. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging.
 Just write what you want in the E-MAIL.
 4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.
 ### Paid services:
-1. Binary customization: Modify obvious characteristics and remove copyright information, this will prevent some softwares from detecting WKE based on the program characteristics.
-The customized version of WKE can be run on 64-bit Windows with HVCI enabled.
+1. Binary customization: The customized version of WKE does not have copyright information and digital signature, this will prevent some software from detecting WKE based on the program characteristics.
+I can add your customized copyright information and a digital signature that is different from the public version if you need.
+The customized version of WKE is without VMP, so it can be run on 64-bit Windows with HVCI enabled.
 2. Implant link: Implant link on "About" page, all users will see it when main dialog appears.
 3. Specific feature separation: Copy source code of specific feature to a separate project.
 4. Driver static library: It contains most of main features.
 [WBD is using this static library.](https://github.com/AxtMueller/Windows-Batch-Deployment)